Gersey: Pavement tour

-In 2010, Gersey returned to the road, performing an 11-date national tour which included seven theatre shows supporting US band, Pavement.
+In 2010, Gersey returned to the road, performing an 11-date national tour which included seven theatre shows supporting American band, Pavement.
 Music writer Chris Wood explained the history between the two bands: "The Pavement/Gersey connection goes back almost ten years with Gersey performing its first US shows with Spiral Stairs' Preston School of Industry in 2001.
 Gersey and PSOI released a split seven-inch in 2003 and they have twice toured Australia together.
 More recently, members of Gersey have performed with Spiral Stairs on his solo album and as his touring band".